Xong Xiong, Executive Director

 Sam has been advocating for the Hmoob community for over 2 years.
 Before Sam came into his of Elders Program Coordinator, he was a Youth Advocate.
 He continues to hold space for Hmoob men and boys to discuss root causes of gender-based violence in the Hmoob community and the changes they need to work on to take part in create a violence-free world for Hmoob womxn, girls, and queer folx.
 Outside of work, Sam enjoys spending time outdoors, hanging out with his brother, and his current obsession is taking care of chickens.

 Yee Xiong, Elders Advocate

 Yee graduated with an Associate Degree in Human Services from WTC in 2016 and has lived in La Crosse since winter of 2009.
-She has four daughters, Serenity, Celeste (, Ademus (pronounced Ah-da-mus), and Rosabelle with her husband, Sheng Vang; including two stepdaughters, Unity, and Alexia.
-Before working with Cia Siab Inc, Yee worked as a Life Enrichment Staff at the Villa, St. Joseph (retirement home) for the Franscian Sisters Perpetual of Adoration (FSPA) for four years.
-She had attended a couple of dementia care training and conferences hosted by the Alzheimer's Association.
-Yee enjoys working with the Elderly population and is looking forward to utilizing her knowledge and experience with the Hmoob Elders Program.
+She has four daughters, Serenity, Celeste, Ademus, and Rosabelle with her husband, Sheng Vang; including two stepdaughters, Unity and Alexia.
+Before working with Cia Siab Inc, Yee worked as a Life Enrichment Staff at Villa St. Joseph-Franscian Sisters for four years.
+Yee enjoys working with the elderly population and is looking forward to utilizing her knowledge and experience with the Hmoob Elders Program.

 Nancy Yang, Youth Program Coordinator